-Born and raised in Oakland, California, Lauren Baranco has attended GLIDE since birth and inspired by her parents’ example, has volunteered since elementary school with the GLIDE food program.
+Born and raised in Oakland, California, Lauren Baranco has attended GLIDE since birth.
+Inspired by her parents’ example of responsibility for serving community, Lauren has volunteered since elementary school with the GLIDE food program.
 Fueled with a passion for community involvement, she completed a B.A. in Urban Studies at Columbia University (2006), and completed a Master’s in Public Administration from the New York University Robert F. Wagner School for Public Service (2010).
-She has interned for various service-based institutions including: the NYC Mayor’s Office of Research and Media Analysis, Citizens for NYC, the Office of NY State Assembly Member Karim Camara and has worked as Assembly Member Camara’s Chief of Staff.
+She has interned for various service-based institutions in New York City and has worked as NYS Assembly Member Camara’s Chief of Staff.
 Lauren has been active a member of Delta Gamma Sorority, played on the Columbia University’s Women’s Varsity Softball Team, and tutored elementary school students with emotional and learning differences through the Kluge Mental Health Internship.
 At NYU, she held leadership positions with both the Black Student Alliance and the Asian-Pacific Islander American Students’ Association.
-Baranco has returned to the Bay Area and is currently a Program Associate for EveryOne Home, a coalition committed to end homelessness in Alameda County, and for the New Beginnings Initiative of Alameda County which provides character-building and job training opportunities for at-risk youth under the auspices of County Administrator Susan Muranishi.
+Upon returning to the Bay Area, she worked with EveryOne Home around issues of homelessness, and joined the Oakland Field of Dreams board, a group of community members working to elevate baseball and softball play for Oakland athletes.
+Baranco currently manages the New Beginnings Initiative of Alameda County, which provides character-building and job training opportunities for transition-aged youth with experiences in the child welfare and justice systems, under the auspices of County Administrator Susan Muranishi.
 Back to the top.

 David Bettencourt was born in Mountain View, CA, but the fine tuning happened in San Jose, CA where he grew up with his twin brother and younger sister.
 His passion for creativity and story-telling was cultivated at San Francisco State University where he earned a B.A. in Creative Writing.
 The travel bug bit him after college as he ventured across several countries and found residence in major cities including Los Angeles, New York and Las Vegas.
 Cuisine and art are a joyful influence in his life and you can easily find his blurbs on the web commenting on new culinary adventures, soulful lyrics, or indie film screenings.
 David currently works at Apple, Inc. to help continue to change the world.